 And most importantly, the goal is to uncover and ignite values and vision to drive sustainable organization performance.

 Pragmatism: the meaning of ideas/thoughts/values is determined by their consequences — by what actions results from them. (e.g. “By their fruits you will know them.”
 Bible—Matthew 7:16)

-“A Value is any belief, principle or virtue held so deeply (consciously or unconsciously) that it guides our Behaviors, Decisions, and Actions.”Ron Nahser, PhD.
+“A Value is a belief, principle or virtue held so deeply (consciously or unconsciously) that it guides behavior, decisions and actions.”Ron Nahser, PhD.

 A long-term aspirational Goal is not quantifiable, is highly intuitive and is used to motivate and inspire.
 It is based on and grows out of the Core Purpose (Includes a Vivid Description–what it will look like when we achieve our Goal.)